pbrdmn/brd.mn/src/pages/cv.md

 #### August 2016 - October 2018 (2 years, 2 months)

-AirService combines mobile commerce services to deliver an “out of the box” experience, fully branded as our client’s own.
+_AirService combines mobile commerce services to deliver an “out of the box” experience, fully branded as our client’s own._

+Joined AirService in 2016, with a product focused team on a modern technology stack with CI/CD and launched a React Native mobile application to support an online ordering solution.
+During this time I also completed a Graduate Certificate of Mobile Application Development with Charles Sturt University.

 - Built Angular and React applications backed by Ruby on Rails API server
 - Application state management with Redux, AWS Lambda client/server integration